Pyprohly/redditwarp/docs/source/user-guide/the-procedure-index.rst

 could result in a 500 HTTP status code exception.

-The :exc:`redditwarp.http.exceptions.StatusCodeException` exception is a typical exception type that occurs from API procedures.
+The :exc:`redditwarp.http.exceptions.StatusCodeException` exception is a common exception type that occurs from API procedures.
 Instances of this exception have a `status_code` attribute.

 ::